-Spring Intensives revolve around the interests of students with faculty direction during the last eight days of school in June.
+Spring Intensives revolve around the interests of students with faculty direction during the last days of school in June.
 Activities may be based in the Twin Cities, a music or art intensive with some time here and some on the road, or a backpacking or bicycle trip where students are gone the entire time.
 Working together as a group here or on the road will strengthen the community that has been forming all year long.
-Juniors are welcome to suggest topics for these experiences.
+Students are welcome to suggest topics for these experiences.

 Course Offerings: Core classes, English, math, science and history, will be taken by all students.
-Each of the core classes are offered by grade level as they often cover a two-year curriculum.
+Most core classes are offered by grade level as they often cover a two-year curriculum.

-Core Classes include IB English, Science (IB Environmental Systems of Society), History and math.
-Math classes offered: Algebra II, Math Studies (IB), IB Math I and IB Math II.
-11th Grade History is IB History of the America’s; 12th grade history is IB 20th Century History.
+Core Classes include IB English, science (IB environmental systems and societies or IB physics), history and math.
+Math classes offered: Algebra II, IB Math SL and IB Math HL.
+11th Grade history is IB history of the Americas; 12th grade history is IB 20th century world history.

 Students also choose at least 2 electives.
 IB courses might be a one or two year course depending on their level.

-Each morning for the first 15 minutes of the day.
-Students meet in small groups with their advisor.
-They have the same advisor for both years in A3.
+Each morning for the first 15 minutes of the day students meet in small groups with their advisor.
+They usually have the same advisor for both years in A3.
 For the first two hours of the morning, Adolescent 3 students attend two electives, often including Spanish and/or art or music.
-At 10:40, students begin core classes with their schedule largely developing their own weekly schedule.
-Each week, students sign up for their required core classes offered from 9:45 am to 3 pm with lunch between 12:40 and 1:05 pm.
-During this time, they will either be in a class or in independent work time.
-If a student needs some extra help, has a group class project or wants an extended time period to work on a paper, they can arrange their schedule to have time to do it during this time.
+At 10:45, students begin core lessons, largely developing their own weekly schedule.
+Each week, students sign up for their required core classes offered from 10:45 am to 3:10 pm with lunch between 12:45 and 1:10 pm.
+During this core time, they will either attend lessons or work individually or in small groups during independent work time.
+If students need some extra help, have a group class project or want an extended time period to work on a paper, they can arrange their schedule to have time to do it during this time.

 Creativity, Action and Service (CAS)